Most of us do our first heat transfers with an iron.

-But if you know that making your own heat transfers and t-shirts is for you, it’s natural to ask, ‘is a heat press better than an iron?’
+If you know that making your own t-shirts with heat transfers is for you, of course you’re going to ask, ‘is a heat press better than an iron?’

-7 Reasons A Heat Press Is Better Than An Iron
+Is A Heat Press Better Than An Iron?

 Heat press machines have digital timers that are set before the press to get the exact time needed.
 Each manufacturer of vinyl specifies the right amount of time for their product.